ironwheel/nextjs-dharma-connect/docs/auth-and-session-architecture.md

-# Customer Identity and Access Management (CIAM)
+# Auth and Session Architecture of the "Dharma Connect" monorepo

 ## Overview

 This document defines the authentication and session architecture for the nextjs-dharma-connect monorepo.
-It describes the two-stage auth flow (PID+hash → email verification), DynamoDB-backed session model, short-lived JWT access tokens (no refresh tokens), CSRF/CORS protections, route hardening, device fingerprinting, and how these pieces integrate with Vercel’s WAF.
+It describes the two-stage auth flow (PID+hash → email verification), DynamoDB-backed session model, short-lived JWT access tokens, CSRF/CORS protections, route hardening, device fingerprinting, and how these pieces integrate with Vercel's WAF.
 The goal is to give engineers and reviewers a single, handoff-friendly reference for how identity, authorization, and session renewal work across all apps in the monorepo.
-Note: WAF rules are primarily managed in the Vercel dashboard; any JSON snippets here are illustrative.
-Only security headers and related app-level safeguards are versioned in this repo.

 ## Architecture